kavia-common/copy-of-mvp-career-platform-213145-213165/CareerPlatformBackendAPI/README.md

 # CareerPlatformBackendAPI

-This backend now uses SQLite by default for local development and test environments through SQLAlchemy.
+This backend uses SQLite by default for local development and test environments through SQLAlchemy.
 No external PostgreSQL service is required to start the API or run basic CRUD operations.

 ## Quick start

-1. Optionally create a `.env` based on `.env.example` (not required for SQLite defaults).
+1. Optionally create a `.env` based on `.env.example` (recommended).
 2. Install dependencies:
    - pip install -r requirements.txt
 3. Run the server: